U.S. Import Prices Fall Less Than Expected In November

 Economists had expected import prices to slide by 0.8 percent, matching the drop originally reported for the previous month.

-Economists had expected export prices to tumble by 1.0 percent compared to the 1.1 percent slump originally reported for the previous month.
+Economists had expected export prices to decline by 1.0 percent compared to the 1.1 percent slump originally reported for the previous month.

+Prices for non-agricultural exports tumbled by 1.0 percent for the second straight month, while prices for agricultural exports edged up by 0.2 percent in November after falling by 1.0 percent in October.

+The report said the annual rate of contraction by export prices accelerated to 5.2 percent in November from 4.7 percent in October.

 Copyright(c) 2023 RTTNews.com.
 All Rights Reserved